Agricultural value up 17%, rice remains top crop

 AUBURN, Calif. – Strong prices and an increase in planted acreage of rice and walnut crops in Placer County helped drive a 17% increase of total crop value in 2019.

 That’s according to the 2019 Placer County Agricultural Crop Report, presented to the county Board of Supervisors as an informational item earlier this week at their meeting in Auburn.

 Placer County’s total gross value of agricultural crops and products for 2019 was $86,707,959; representing an increase of $14,005,069, or 17% above 2018’s value of $72,702,890.

 The annual totals reflect the gross value of agricultural crops and products, not the net incomes producers receive.

 For more information, contact the Agricultural Commissioner’s Office at 530-889-7372.
-A copy of the 2018 Crop Report is available online.
+A copy of the 2019 Crop Report is available in PDF below.